Introduction

 By design, in the Note transition, the id is never changed.
 The idea here is to enable the Anonymity Revoker to “decrypt” the id in each transition.
 Here is how to do that:

-3. If the Anonymity Revoker finds a malicious transition from a bad actor (for example, a hacker deposited the illicit fund into an account), it first reveals the viewing_key of the transition.
-They do this by trying every viewing key (collected in step 1) to match the mac of the transition.
-Once found the viewing_key, it just makes it public.
-Then everyone else is able to verify that the viewing_key is correct and use it to enumerate every transition to extract these transitions that belong to the viewing_key.
+viewing_keyof the transition.
+They do this by trying every viewing key (collected in step 1) to match themacof the transition.
+Once found theviewing_key, it just makes it public.
+Then everyone else is able to verify that theviewing_keyis correct and use it to enumerate every transition to extract these transitions that belong to theviewing_key.
 This approach makes all the transactions of the bad actor become linkable.

 Some notes for the protocol:

-• Currently the revoker key is never changed.
+viewing_keyin account creation transactions to reveal one bad account.
+To ease this burden, one possible way is to encrypt theviewing_keyin every transaction (including deposit/withdrawal).
+In this way the Revoker will only need to decrypt one singleviewing_keyto track the bad account.
+However, this will introduce a larger circuit in deposit/withdrawal and lead to a longer proving time. - Currently the revoker key is never changed.
 The key can decrypt all the transactions in history.
 Another possible way is to rotate the revoker key—say, once a month—and destroy the old key one month after it is revoked.
 If a transaction is found to be bad within one month, the Revoker just decrypts the transaction with the key.
 After one month the Revoker destroys the key and ensures all the previous transactions are not decryptable anymore.
 This achieves better privacy for the users because their transactions will eventually become fully private.
 This will also simplify the revoker key management because the Revoker doesn’t need to backup one key forever.
 It can even just generate the key in a secure enclave and make sure the key never leaves the hardware.
-Note that, to ensure the Revoker can decrypt an account with a new key, we still need to encrypt the viewing_key in every transaction.
+Note that, to ensure the Revoker can decrypt an account with a new key, we still need to encrypt the

-• The random r of the mac is freely chosen by the user.
-If two transitions emit two mac that have the same r but different commitment, then we know that they have different viewing keys and thus are from different accounts.
+rof themacis freely chosen by the user.
+If two transitions emit twomacthat have the samerbut different commitment, then we know that they have different viewing keys and thus are from different accounts.

 Shielder Circuits